Are you an individual living with FASD? We would love to hear your story.

 To fully reflect the neurodiversity of the FASD community, we need to showcase stories across diverse backgrounds, geographies, ethnicities, and life experiences.
 Minors under age 18 are welcome to be included and must have parent or guardian permission.

-Has FASD United made videos or shared stories before?
+Has FASD United made videos like these before?

 Yes!
 FASD United has used video and storytelling to feature the living experience of FASD for many years now.